-We worked through our cultural differences and made a operating system, whether that meant for the way we processed orders or the way we set up and cleaned the bar.
+We worked through our cultural differences and made a operating system, whether that meant for the way we processed orders or the way we set up and cleaned it.
 We developed a system that worked for us, our staff and our customers.
-We found that, after the initial period, we fell into a groove and ran the bar seamlessly.
+We found that, after the initial period, we fell into a groove and ran our business seamlessly.

 Another major operating responsibility is filling taxes and renewing licenses.
-Again, you should hire a professional.
+You should hire an accountant.
 Usually, the same person who registered your business can do this for you.